conan-io/docs/reference/extensions/custom_commands.rst

 Formatters arguments
 ++++++++++++++++++++

+This allows to have different formats of output for the same command.
 The return of the command will be passed as argument to the formatters.
 If there are different formatters that require different arguments, the approach is to return a dictionary, and let the formatters chose the arguments they need.

 For example, the ``graph info`` command uses several formatters like:

 .. code-block:: python

-    def format_graph_html(result):
+    def format_graph_json(result):
         graph = result["graph"]
         conan_api = result["conan_api"]
         ...
+        cli_out_write(cli_json.dumps(...))

     def format_graph_info(result):
         graph = result["graph"]
         field_filter = result["field_filter"]
         package_filter = result["package_filter"]
+        ...
+        ConanOuptup().info("Conan info command output:")
         ...

     @conan_subcommand(formatters={"text": format_graph_info,